Vixen (video game): Reception

 The various versions of Vixen received a wide range of review scores.
 ACE gave it a score of 452/1000 saying it had "nothing original to offer".
 Computer & Video Games, praised the graphics, particularly on the Atari ST, but criticised the playability.
 The Games Machine rated the game from 42% for the "barely adequate" Amstrad version to 72% for the PC version.
 Your Sinclair awarded the game 6/10 stating that while the animation of the main character was superb, "the rest of the graphics suck".

 The cover of the game, featuring Page Three girl Corinne Russell in the guise of the Vixen, caused controversy and high-street chain Boots refused to stock the game until Martech reissued the game with a less provocative cover.
-The May 1988 issue of Your Sinclair featured a similar image on the cover which was equally controversial and attracted a number of complaints.
+The May 1988 issue of Your Sinclair featured a similar image on the front page which was equally controversial and attracted a number of complaints.